ddionich/collateral-arrangement-health/README.md

 Time spent: within the 3-hour budget described in the brief, split roughly as reading and writing down assumptions first, then the domain types, then the pipeline and history rules, then the transition matrix and remaining tests, then this README last.
-Nothing here was cut for time — the checklist below and the test suite are both complete.
+Nothing here was cut for time — the test suite is complete.